alexozer/dotfiles/README.md

 # Alex Ozer's Unix Dotfiles

-These are automatically pushed nightly, and manually by me on occasion with an equally undescriptive commit message.
+These are automatically pushed nightly, and manually by me on occasion with a commit message equally lacking in description.
 Enjoy!

 ## My Setup